sathish316/scrapify/README.md

 ## ScrApify

-ScrApify is a library to build APIs by scraping static sites with an ActiveRecord like querying interface
+ScrApify is a library to build APIs by scraping static sites and use data as models or JSON APIs

 ### Installation